-Until December 31, 2007, we are required under the management services agreement to use CEPM or its designee for legal, accounting, audit, tax, financial and risk management services.
+Until December 31, 2007, we will be required under the management services agreement to use CEPM or its designee for legal, accounting, audit, tax, financial and risk management services.
 No other aspect of the management services agreement is exclusive.
 Upon our request, CEPM will also provide us with engineering, geological, geophysical, property management and project management services.

-CEPM may provide us with acquisition services upon our request, but is not obligated to do so.
-As a result, CEPM will have no commitment to offer us any particular E&P property, whether from CEPM or its other affiliates or a third-party.
+CEPM may provide us with acquisition services upon our request, but is not obligated to do so provided that CEPM may receive added compensation for providing us with services as a result of the management incentive interests it holds.
 In connection with the acquisition services, we may acquire E&P properties with long-lived proved reserves in any of the following types of transactions: